Table of Contents

 The Bombing of Monte Cassino Abbey described by the American pilots

-On the mission report, written by the pilots, the results were MONASTERY NOW MISSING AREA AROUND BUILDINGS ALSO HIT – SMOKE AND EXPLOSIONS OBSERVED The planes sent to bomb the Abbey were Boeing B-17, called flying fortresses.
-They took off in Foggia, flew over Benevento, and reached Cassino.
-The first bomb was dropped by the plane 666 of the 96th Red Devil squadron, then the other Boeings, and then the Mitchells and Maranders.
-The Abbot and the monks that stayed inside the monastery , sow after twenty minutes of bombing their monastery totally destroyed.
+The planes assigned to bomb the Abbey were Boeing B-17 Flying Fortresses.
+They took off from Foggia, flew over Benevento, and reached Cassino.
+The first bomb was dropped by plane number 666 of the 96th Red Devil Squadron, followed by the other B-17s, and then the Mitchells and Marauders.

 The numbers of the Bombing